wp-plugins/wtg-portal-manager/readme.txt

 This method is safer than using any other source for the files.

 == Changelog ==
+= 0.0.10 =
+* Feature Changes
+    * None
+* Technical Information
+    * The Update list shortcode now displays a short sentence when on a category view, previously it would generate an error.
+    * Menu array class was being loaded too many times in different locations - one global exists for the entire plugin now.
+    * Various variable name changes and removal reduntant globals.
+* Known Issues
+    * None

 = 0.0.9 =
 * Feature Changes
     * None